AdvaniaSE/PowerShellAdvancedFundamentals/09. Pester/Lab.md

 There is a bug in the code for Add-OneToString where the Regex prevents us from using negative numbers. use Test driven development to solve this bug.

-- Write a test to verify this bug.
+- Write a test to verify this bug
-- Run pester to make shure it shows test error.
+- Run pester to make shure it shows test error
 - Rewrite the function to allow input of negative numbers between -1 and -9
-- Run pester again to verify the bug has been fixed.
+- Run pester again to verify the bug has been fixed